 Robert Waldinger gave an excellent TED talk on this topic in 2015.
 It’s worth watching in its entirety.

-Martin Seligman is the psychologist who is considered one of the founders of the positive psychology movement, which focuses on studying positive outcomes in peoples’ lives.
+Martin Seligman is considered one of the founders of the positive psychology movement, which focuses on studying positive outcomes in peoples’ lives.

 - Positive emotions: A feeling of optimism about your life, where you’ve come from, and where you’re going.